Captains of Crush Grippers: Jesse Marunde and philanthropy

 In 1998, 18-year-old Jesse Marunde became the first teenager to officially close the Captains of Crush No. 3 Gripper.
-"The first teenage Captain of Crush" went on to become a popular professional strongman competitor, but died on July 25, 2007 from a genetic heart defect.
+"The first teenage Captain of Crush" went on to become a popular professional strongman competitor, but died on July 25, 2007, from a genetic heart defect.
 In Marunde's memory, IronMind has pledged to donate $500 to the educational trust fund set up for his children every time a teenager is certified on the Captains of Crush No. 3, No. 3.5 or No. 4 grippers.

 IronMind also donates all the proceeds from CD sales of Trevor Laing's "Captains of Crush Song" to Doctors Without Borders.

-Training

-IronMind has advocated effective gripper training, pushing for an end to the tradition of what the company calls “mindlessly clicking out reps,” a by-product of the days when the only grippers to be found were easy to close.
-Instead, IronMind recommends that gripper training should be based on the same principles that apply to other forms of strength training — including the idea of warm-up sets, work sets and a focus on high effort concentrated on low reps.

-IronMind publishes books and online articles on the subject of grip training, including the well-known book, The Mastery of Hand Strength by John Brookfield.

 Related products

 In 2007, IronMind introduced several products specifically designed to complement Captains of Crush Grippers, including the IMTUG (a two-fingered gripper) and the "CoC Key" (a tool for measuring the gap between the handles of a nearly closed Captains of Crush Gripper).

 In 2005, Trevor Laing composed a song about Captains of Crush Grippers.